-I truly hope that Bob Kane FULLY grasped how important and beloved his creation of Batman was/ is to pop culture.
+I truly hope that Bob Kane and Bill Finger FULLY grasped how important and beloved their creation of Batman was/ is to pop culture.
 Since 1939, Batman has been a fan favorite in comic books, graphic novels, movies, cartoons and merchandise.
 Now, IDW will share one of the most cherished times in the Dark Knight’s long tenured role as Gotham’s savior, The Silver Age.

 Renowned for its Eisner and Harvey Award-winning archival work, IDW’s The Library of American Comics will continue its collaboration with DC Entertainment by collecting the Batman’s Silver Age newspaper strips in a matching format to the Silver Age Superman series!